 Way back in January 2016, in my heady Anglican years, I co-authored this ‘tract’ – a tongue-in-cheek manifesto of sorts, with my friend Matthew Cook – with some edits and support from Meagan C. and Jess Z-C, of course.
 Within a few weeks, it had jumped to over 13,000 views and numerous comments and emails…

-I’ve been reflecting a bit on the direct actions for social and ecological justice that I’ve been a part of over the years that have shaped me as a human being.
-Here are some ‘snapshot’ memories of many of them: Student Days of Action – Toronto, ON – February 7, 1996.
-This was my very…
+“It’s called direct action – and it comes to us highly recommended.” – Utah Phillips and Ani DiFranco – Direct Action.
+I‘ve been reflecting a bit on the direct actions for social and ecological justice that I’ve been a part of over the years that have shaped me as a human being.
+Here are some…